xavage23/backend/cmd/piccolo-admin/README.md

 ## Note

 Panel tables were generated using ``piccolo schema generate > admin/tables.py``, then replacing `default="",` with nothing in the generated file, then making manual fixes

+To create a schema diff, do piccolo schema generate > admin/tables.py